This site requires a more recent version of Adobe Flash Player to function properly.

 Aeropostale's Revenue per Square Foot and Number of Stores

 Between 2008 and 2010, the revenue per square foot for Aeropostale stores increased from $553 to $628 and the number of stores from 828 to 1,012.
-The impact of the driver can be gauged by the fact that Aeropostale lost nearly 40% of its stock value in 2011 as revenue per square foot declined due to an imbalance in the company's product mix.
+The impact of the driver can be gauged by the fact that Aeropostale has lost nearly 90% of its stock value since 2010 as revenue per square foot has declined drastically due to an imbalance in the company's product mix.

 In comparison, revenues from internet and catalog sales increased from around $42 million in 2005 to about $220 million in 2014.